emmericp/ixy/README.md

 ixy is designed for educational purposes to learn how a network card works at the driver level.
-Lack of kernel code and a allows you to look through the whole code from startup to the lowest level of the driver.
+Lack of kernel code and external libraries allows you to look through the whole code from startup to the lowest level of the driver.
 Low-level functions like handling DMA descriptors are rarely more than a single function call away from your application logic.

 A whole ixy app, including the whole driver, is only ~1000 lines of C code.